JavierMP-97/bt-rl-ad-robot/raspberry_SAC/README.md

 - **Objective:** Teach the vehicle to follow a lane marked by black and white lines.
 - **Challenges:** The vehicle repeatedly failed at curves because the VAE struggled to accurately encode images.
 - **Improvements:** Increased the dataset diversity and experimented with a wide-angle camera.
 - **Results:** Despite improvements, the vehicle still couldn't consistently complete the circuit.
-The problem found was that when the camera could only see one line of the road, the VAE sometimes "imagined" another line.
-This would sometimes lead to the agent to think that the road was at one side of the line, while it was in fact in the other side of the line.
+The problem found was that the VAE wasn't encoding information properly.
+Originally, both lines of the road whre the same color.
+When the camera could only see one line of the road, the VAE sometimes "imagined" another line.
+This would sometimes lead to the agent to think that the road was at one side of the line, while it was in fact on the other side of the line.

 ![linea imaginaria](https://github.com/user-attachments/assets/c0eacb41-43c8-48df-b8f3-9191f91ea502)